Our use of cookies

 Apply sparingly

-For a cream or ointment, this means apply thinly.
+For a cream or ointment, this means apply it thinly.
 It usually needs about a fingertip's amount to cover size of a hand.

 Shake the bottle